Maria Bamford: 2008–2014: Rise to prominence

-Lady Dynamite and critical acclaim: 2014–present
+2014–present: Lady Dynamite and critical acclaim

-She appeared in Season 3 of Louis C.K.'s Louie.
+She appeared in the third season of Louis C.K.'s Louie.
 In 2014, she co-created, wrote, and starred in The Program with Melinda Hill, produced by Funny or Die.
 In 2014, she won the American Comedy Award for Best Club Comic.
 In January 2016, she was a guest on The Late Show with Stephen Colbert, where host Stephen Colbert called her his "favorite comedian on planet Earth".

 In early 2016, Netflix announced an original series based on her life, called Lady Dynamite, starring her, released in May 2016.
 She was invited to the writing process.
 She did not write any episodes, but was often in the writers' room, discussing ideas and "hanging out".
 The writers had freedom to modify her experiences for creative purposes.

 In May 2017, she was the commencement speaker for the University of Minnesota's College of Liberal Arts.
 During the speech, she gave a check made out to Sallie Mae for $5,000, her net speaking fee, to a graduate in the audience who had student loans.

 In April 2018, she appeared on season 13 of Worst Cooks in America.
 She was eliminated in the fourth episode.

+On September 5, 2023, her book, Sure, I'll Join Your Cult: A Memoir of Mental Illness and the Quest to Belong Anywhere, was released by Gallery Books.
+On September 24, 2023, the book entered the New York Times Combined Print & E-Book Nonfiction best seller list at #11.